gmwishwas/bingo-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+To run:

+1. Run npm install.
+2. Run the API server with node server.js
+3. Run this application with npm start.

 Functionality implemented :

 1. The UI for a single bingo game is completed